Arantxa Rus: 2011

 Her first tournament was the Brisbane International, where she played through the qualifying rounds.
 In the first round, she defeated Isabella Holland.
 In the second round, she defeated Olivia Rogowska but then lost to Anna Tatishvili in two sets.
 Rus next went through the qualifying rounds at the Sydney International.
 In the first round, she beat 1999 Wimbledon semifinalist Mirjana Lučić but in the second round, she lost against Bojana Jovanovski in a narrow three-setter.

 In the first major event of the season, the Australian Open, Rus went through the qualifying rounds, as the No. 18 seed.
 In the first round, she defeated Julia Cohen.
 In the second, she again defeated Isabella Holland, and in the third qualifying round, Rus beat Kurumi Nara, also in straight sets.
-In her first Australian Open main-draw appearance, she defeated Bethanie Mattek-Sands, but she easily lost to No. 23 seed Svetlana Kuznetsova, in the second round.
+In her first Australian Open main-draw appearance, she defeated Bethanie Mattek-Sands, but then lost to No. 23 seed, Svetlana Kuznetsova in the second round.
 Then, she played for the Netherlands Fed Cup Team at Group I of the European/African Zone.
 She won all of her singles matches against Hungary, Romania, and Latvia, helping the Netherlands with three victories.
 But they lost in the Promotional Play-off against Switzerland 2–1.

-She played at ITF Stockholm, where she won the doubles title with Anastasiya Yakimova, and she lost the singles final from Kristina Mladenovic.
-She withdrew from WTA Monterrey because of illness.
-At Indian Wells, she played the qualifying but lost to Jamie Hampton, in three sets.
-Next was the Bahamas Open where she beat Jill Craybas and Kristina Barrois in the first two rounds.
+She played at Stockholm, where she won the doubles title with Anastasiya Yakimova, and lost the singles final to Kristina Mladenovic.
+She withdrew from the WTA event in Monterrey due to illness.
+At Indian Wells, she played in the qualifying draw, but lost to Jamie Hampton, in three sets.
+At the Bahamas Open, she beat Jill Craybas and Kristina Barrois in the first two rounds.
 In the quarterfinals, she met her doubles partner, Anastasiya Yakimova, and lost in two sets.
 Then, she played qualifying matches for the Miami Open.
-In the first round, she defeated Japanese Misaki Doi and Michelle Larcher de Brito in the second qualifying round.
+In the first round, she defeated Misaki Doi and Michelle Larcher de Brito in the second qualifying round.
 In the main draw, she lost in the first round against Lourdes Domínguez Lino, in three sets.

-Next was the Andalucia Tennis Experience, where she faced Dinara Safina in the first round, losing 6–3, 2–6, 4–6.
+Next was the Andalucia Tennis Experience, where she faced Dinara Safina in the first round, losing in three sets.
 She also lost in the first round at Fes in three sets to Aravane Rezaï.
-Then she played qualifying matches for the Portugal Open, beating Anne Kremer in the first round 6–0, 6–1, but losing against Sesil Karatancheva in three sets.
-She played the first round at the Madrid Open, losing against Maria Sharapova.
+Then she played qualifying matches for the Portugal Open, beating Anne Kremer in the first round, but losing against Sesil Karatancheva in three sets.
+At the Madrid Open, she lost her first-round match against Maria Sharapova.